WangLab-DrugAI/wanggroup/_pages/research.md

 #### Physics-Guided Generative AI Integrated with Molecular Dynamics

-Biology is a highly complex dynamical system.
-Capturing this complexity requires dynamic modeling approaches to better understand and predict the emergent properties of biological systems.
+Biology is an inherently complex dynamical system, and capturing this complexity requires dynamic modeling approaches that can better describe and predict the emergent properties of biological systems.
+The conformational dynamics of proteins and protein–protein complexes lie at the heart of biological function; however, their in-depth exploration using conventional molecular dynamics (MD) simulations is often hindered by high computational costs and limited sampling efficiency.
+This research direction aims to integrate physics-guided generative artificial intelligence with MD simulations to enable efficient exploration of the conformational landscapes of proteins and protein–protein interactions.
+By training deep generative models on MD-derived trajectories, these approaches learn physically meaningful representations of protein motions and directly generate realistic conformational ensembles and trajectories.
+Such models complement traditional MD by accelerating sampling, uncovering previously unsampled yet physically plausible conformational states, and enabling scalable analysis of protein and protein–protein complex dynamics, thereby providing a powerful computational paradigm for elucidating structure–function relationships in biomolecular systems.